ethereum/hevm/doc/src/equivalence-checking-tutorial.md

 }
 ```

 Now ask hevm if they are equivalent.
-First, let's compile both contracts and get their bytecode
+First, let's compile both contracts and get their bytecode:

 ```
 bytecode1=$(solc --bin-runtime "contract1.sol" | tail -n1)